kunitoki/popsicle/README.rst

 popsicle
 ========

 Popsicle is a project that aims to give *JUCE* (https://juce.com/) a broader audience by allowing it to be used from python.
-Thanks to *cppyy* (http://cppyy.readthedocs.io/en/latest/) it exposes the JUCE framework api in a pythonic way, and the way it enables to write apps in python is very much similar to the way of writing them in C++ but without the overweight of managing a project build.
+Thanks to *cppyy* (http://cppyy.readthedocs.io/en/latest/) it exposes the JUCE framework api in a pythonic way, and the way it enables to write apps in python is very much similar to the way of writing them in C++ but without the overweight of managing project build, configurations and IDE solutions.

 .. image:: https://github.com/kunitoki/popsicle/workflows/Build%20Wheels/badge.svg
    :alt: status